WLJSTeam/wljs-docs/docs/frontend/Overview.md

 - Flat notebook structure
 - Markdown is a main language for text cells (see [Markdown](frontend/Cell%20types/Markdown.md))
 - No extended evaluation history (only last output)
-- Not all graphics primitives are implemented, some plotting functions might not work
+- Not all graphics primitives are implemented, some plotting functions might not work (usually we fix it gradually)

 See *Advanced* section for more information.

+## Why not Jupyter Ecosystem
+There are strong reasons behind our decision to built our own system:

+- there is already a Jupyter Kernel for Wolfram Engine;
+- we want to bring syntax sugar for writing equation, editable output cells, put images, sound or other formats inside cells, which requires a custom cells editor;
+- Jupyter uses an indirect `ZMQ` link for communication, which does not meet the requirements for fast- and efficient dynamics with a heavy payload;
+- bringing 3rd language to the table as well as frequently changing API requires more maintenance in the future.

 ## Command palette